jwan0714/PFR-MicroPortal-Documentation/usage.md

 $ nf-core download rnaseq
 ```
 ## Pipeline configuration & pre-running setup
-A pre-built nf-core/rnaseq pipeline using malus ambrosia data (/input/genomic/plant/Malus/domestica/AGRF_CAGRF17242_CCADVANXX) is avaliable in /powerplant/workspace/hrajaw/nf-core.
+A pre-built nf-core/rnaseq pipeline using malus ambrosia data (/input/genomic/plant/Malus/domestica/AGRF_CAGRF17242_CCADVANXX) is available in /powerplant/workspace/hrajaw/nf-core.
 You can review the output in the results and work directory.
 This pipeline can be used as a reference in the pipeline usage guide.
 ### Pipeline configuration
 nf-core [pipeline configuration guide](https://nf-co.re/usage/configuration) has the details of how to configure Nextflow to work on your system
 ### Reference genomes